About the Friends

-As a Friend, your support will help to raise funds for books and materials, support Children's and Young Adult programs, and offer educational and informative programs.
-Recent donations include new furniture, computer equipment, and books for both the Main and Branch Libraries.
+As a Friend, your support will help to raise funds for books and materials, support Children's and Young Adult programs, and offer educational and informative programs, including the Annual Poetry & Cookies program, annual musical programs like the Second Saturday concert series, noted author lectures and book signings, and young adults and children's Summer Reading.
+The Friends raises money to support the Library District through sales at its Bookstore in the Main Library, donations, membership dues, and proceeds of the Annual Friends book sales and pop-up sales throughout the year.
+Recent contributions from the Friends to the Library include new furniture, computer equipment, and books for both the Main and Branch Libraries.

 The word “Friend” immediately brings to mind the people who help celebrate all the goodness in life and stand steadfast when times are troubled, who offer support when it’s needed and offer counsel to help us see the straight path.
 We count on our friends and they count on us.

-Our library has friends – Friends of the Library!
-In 1959, a couple of hundred civic-minded residents joined together to form the Friends of the Altadena Library.
-After a couple of years of highly successful book sales, the Friends paid for the professional survey that ultimately led the district from a small building on Lake Avenue to the mid-century modern library of today.
-But they didn’t stop there, the Friends organized support for the bond campaign that paid for more than half of the library’s construction.
-And with continued revenue from their annual sales, the Friends paid for all the furnishings in the new library’s community room.
+The Altadena Library has friends – Friends of the Library!
+In 1959, a couple hundred civic-minded residents joined together to form the Friends of the Altadena Library.
+After a couple of years of highly successful book sales, the Friends paid for the professional survey that ultimately led the district from a small building on Lake Avenue to the mid-century modern library of today on Mariposa Street.
+But they didn’t stop there.
+The Friends organized support for the bond campaign that paid for more than half of the library’s construction, and with continued revenue from their annual sales, the Friends paid for all the furnishings in the new library’s community room.

 On a trip to the library, it may be easy to walk right by their bookstore, but who among us hasn’t donated a few no-longer-beloved books to their annual May sale, replenished children’s bookshelves with lovingly used picture books or chapter stories from their collection, given up those murder mysteries that just don’t keep our interest the second time around to follow the fortunes of a different detective or turned in a cookbook that no longer appeals in favor of another with promises of fresh new tastes—all at prices far below what we would pay at a book store.